 However, the Horizon 2 is not perfect.
 Thanks to its aggressive auto-dimming, the JBL Horizon 2’s display brightness is ideal for your bedside but almost unusable elsewhere.
 And despite its price, the Horizon 2 lacks internet connectivity and the sort of features that other, more affordable ‘smart’ clocks have.
-Nevertheless, I’ve owned the Horizon 2 for almost a year and I love it.
+Nevertheless, I’ve owned the Horizon 2 for almost a year and recently bought a second for my wife.
 So, is the JBL for you?
 Let’s find out.
 Jump to Conclusion

 In strong light, the JBL Horizon 2’s auto-dimming display is big, bright, and attractive.
 But as night falls, the display dims to the point where it’s barely lit.

 This is perfect if you plan to use the Horizon 2 on your nightstand as it strikes the ideal balance between readable but not distractingly bright.
 In other words, it’s not nearly bright enough to keep you awake, but you can still tell the time.